the-road-to-learn-react/the-road-to-learn-react/manuscript/foreword.md

 In the Road to learn React, I want to offer a foundation before you start to dive into the broader React ecosystem.
 It has less tooling and less external state management, but a lot of information around React.
 It explains general concepts, patterns and best practices in a real world React application.

-You will learn to build your own Hacker News application.
+You will learn to build your own React application.
 It covers real world features like pagination, client-side caching and interactions like searching and sorting.
 Additionally you will transition from JavaScript ES5 to JavaScript ES6 along the way.
 I hope this book captures my enthusiasm for React and JavaScript and helps you to get started.

 {pagebreak}